School of Religious Education

 The parents will receive from the Catechist, during the year, an evaluation of the child’s participation in the program.
 This report will also outline the work we have presented and the doctrine we are teaching.
 We hope this will keep us, catechists and parents in better touch with each other.

-is rarely assigned.
-However, if your child comes home with a special project, your cooperation will help him/her understand the lesson and material involved.
+Is assigned with the Family time sheet.
+Your cooperation will help him/her understand the lesson and material involved.

 When your child brings a folder home, please examine the contents.
 They are meant for you.
 The child should always bring the folder back to the next class.

 St. Fabian School of Religion admits students of any sex, race, color or national and ethnic origin to all rights, privileges, programs and activities made available to students in this religious education program.

 In the admission of students to the religious education programs in the Archdioceses of Chicago, the order of priority shall ordinarily be as follows:

 1. Children of parishioners

 a.
 Children from families with children already enrolled

 c.
 Children from families newly moved into the parish